 WordPress has a built-in option for controlling your posts per page in the Reading Settings menu.

-As long as you have lazy loading enabled, you could display 10-30 posts per page without issue.
-That said, 10 is probably the average number bloggers use and I wouldn’t go beyond 10 without using lazy loading.
+As long as you have lazy loading enabled, you can display 10-30 posts per page without issue.
+That said, 10 is probably the average number bloggers use, and I wouldn’t go beyond 10 without using lazy loading.

 I’m about 100% sure your theme loads Google Fonts.

 If it’s a well-coded theme, there should only be one Google Fonts request, so no problems there.

 However, there’s a chance that plugins on your site are also loading Google Fonts or you’ve added more fonts yourself.
 If this is the case, your site is making multiple Google Fonts requests which means multiple HTTP requests.
 Remember, the fewer HTTP requests, the better.

 How to combine Google Fonts request

 To combine the Google Fonts requests on your site with WP Rocket, check this box: